 Models exported using this standard are called “FMU” denoting “functional mock-up unit”, many modelling and simulation environments support these6.
 An FMU also can be simulated from:

 FMI exported models can also be interfaced with Simulink and MS Excel using the Claytex FMI Blockset.
 Read more about this here on our website: https://www.claytex.com/products/fmi-blockset/

 A toolbox is provided for Simulink that provides an easy way to import DYMOLA models9.

-The Claytex BuildTools Library can export models as apps that can run on vTAG or PTWinSim (read further at: http://www.claytex.com/products/DYMOLA/model-libraries/simulator-library/).
-The Simulation library provides an interface with the rFpro, professional driver-experience simulation environment, which allows these vTAG or PTWinSim apps to interface with rFpro.
+The Claytex BuildTools Library can export models as apps that can run on vTAG or PTWinSim (read further at: https://www.claytex.com/products/dymola/model-libraries/vesyma/driver-in-the-loop/).
+The VeSyMA – Driver-in-the-Loop library provides an interface with the rFpro, professional driver-experience simulation environment, which allows these vTAG or PTWinSim apps to interface with rFpro.
 However, Linux is not supported.

 Figure 1: Feature table of export options.

 *This licence is needed; having a full DYMOLA licence or DYMOLA runtime licence is not sufficient.